Exploring disaster recovery as a service (DRaaS) benefits

 • Simplify operations — The solution from Cohesity is comprehensive, as it combines DR orchestration, snapshot-based backup, near-sync replication, and seamless failover to the public cloud in a single offering.
 Organizations can manage this through a single user interface to significantly simplify DR operations.

-The Cohesity hyperscale, converged backup and DR solution offers an essential set of capabilities to take on the ransomware, cyber crime, internal threats, and potential for natural disasters that businesses face today.
+The Cohesity hyperscale, converged backup and DR solution offers an essential set of capabilities to combat the ransomware, cyber crime, internal threats, and potential natural disasters that businesses face today.

 You may also like